mellotanica/uARM/README.txt

 It is time to run the program itself:

-$> ./uarm
+$> uarm

-Search the top bar for the config button (the first one on the left) and choose the core file you just created.
+Search the top bar for the config button (the first one on the left) and choose the core file you just created (helloWorld.core.uarm).

-Save the configurations by clicking "Ok" and reset the machine with the reset button.
+Save the configurations by clicking "Ok" and power on/reset the machine with the appropriate button.

 Press the play button to run the machine at full speed or set emulation speed through the central slider in the top bar.

-To make the terminal window show up click on "Terminals" button and choose the desired terminal, you can also press Alt+[n] where n is the number of the desired terminal.
+If you want to view the code in action, bring up Terminal 0 bu clicking 'Terminals' button then choose Terminal 0 or simply by pressing Alt+0.

 ###### NOTES #######